 Discover everything you need to know to create robust contracts of employment in your business.

-Why might I want to change an employee’s Contract of Employment?
+Why might an employer want to change an employee’s terms and conditions of employment?

 There are a number of legitimate business reasons why employers may wish to change an employee’s contractual terms.
 Common motivations include: